appc/spec/spec/ace.md

 An app's filesystem must be *rendered* in an empty directory by the following process (or equivalent):

 1. If the ACI contains a non-empty `dependencies` field in its `ImageManifest`, the `rootfs` of each dependent image is extracted into the target directory, in the order in which they are listed.
-The multiple dependencies can form a tree.
+The multiple dependencies can form a tree or a [directed acyclic graph](https://en.wikipedia.org/wiki/Directed_acyclic_graph) if multiple dependencies have a common dependency.
 The dependencies are resolved in the depth-first order.
 2. The `rootfs` contained in the ACI is extracted into the target directory.
 3. If the ACI contains a non-empty `pathWhitelist` field in its `ImageManifest`, *all* paths not in the whitelist must be removed from the target directory.
 When extracting a file from an image, the file can be filtered by any of the `pathWhitelist` of the image itself and the images depending on the image.